-A/N: This final scene has a bit of everything, including humour, since I get to parody the knightly combat stuff I mentioned in Scene i's notes.
+A/N: This final scene has a bit of everything, including humour, since I get to parody the knightly combat stuff I mentioned in Act V. Scene i.'s notes.
 Also, as I've said before, I got to move a lot of the exposition from this scene to earlier sections, and like with Act I. Scene i., I've taken a lot of liberty with the dialogue, and stage directions in general.
-Certain changes were inspired by the aforementioned James Ear Jones production of King Lear, but a lot of it is purely my doing.
+Certain changes were inspired by the aforementioned James Earl Jones production of King Lear, but a lot of it is purely my doing.
 I hope you like it!

 Act V. Scene iii.

 "King Boo, take them away!" commanded Daisy, grinning cruelly at her prisoners, Peach and Bowser.